Test Grade Calculator

 6. Set a target grade — enter your desired percentage in the Target Grade Predictor to find out exactly how many correct answers you need to hit that score.

-How the Exam Grade Calculator Works?
+How the Test Score Checker Works?

 The calculator uses a standard academic grading formula to instantly convert your test results into a percentage score: